Midtgulen

 Midtgulen is a fjord in Bremanger Municipality in Vestland county, Norway.
 It is a branch southwards off the main Gulen fjord.
 The length of the fjord is about 7 km.
-The fjord is the middle of the three branches of Gulen; the other two are Nordgulen and Sørgulen.
+The fjord is the middle of the three branches of the Gulen fjord; the other two are Nordgulen and Sørgulen.
 The Midtgulen Church is located at the northeastern side of the mouth of the fjord.